- Demand forecasting is broken into several different types of forecasting, ranging from statistical forecasting to sales forecasting.

 Supply chain forecasting is also known as demand planning.
 While supply chain forecasting is its discipline, forecasting across areas (except for weather forecasting, which has its methodology based upon causal modeling and extensive weather computer modeling), often use the same forecasting methods.)
 Each area or domain of supply chain planning ends with “planning.” so “supply planning,” “production planning,” etc..

-Demand Planning is literally that, planning for the demand for products that the company will receive in the future.
+Demand Planning is planning for the demand for products that the company will receive in the future.

 The Major Forecasting Approaches